atiumcache/pure-recipe/README.md

 ### Save a List of URLs

 Have a whole bunch of recipes that you want to save?
 Just create a `.txt` file with one recipe on each line.
+Make sure the file is located in your `recipe` directory denoted in your `config` file.
+Default location is `/home/user/Documents/recipes/`.

 Example file called `recipes_list.txt`: